 Want to setup a margarita bar and totally impress your guests?
 You’ve come to the right place!
 A margarita bar wedding setup is pretty easy to do, really, which makes us wonder why everyone isn’t doing it.
-Oh, and by the by, you can do this without alcohol and it will be just as delectable (and kid-friendly).
-Read on to find out more… PLUS, enter for a chance to win something that will be essential in making your margarita bar a success!
+Oh, and by the by, you can do this without alcohol and it will be just as delectable — more like a slush (and kid-friendly).
+Read on to find out more…

 How to: Margarita Bar Wedding Setup